 - Roll into balls.

 - You can eat them straight away.

-- Tip: They’re even tastier when they’ve set a little in the refrigerator, so try to give them around thirty minutes before snacking.
+- They’re even tastier when they’ve set a little in the refrigerator, so try to give them around 30 minutes before snacking.

 I usually freeze a big bunch of them in an appropriate glass container.
 You can store them up to 3 months in your freezer and the best part of it – defrosting is super quick.
 I can eat them straight from the freezer, yes even in winter time;) In general they thaw at room temperature within 15 minutes.

 Dried plums (prunes) are an excellent source of dietary fiber which can help reduce high blood cholesterol and prevent constipation.
 For more fiber-rich foods check out my top 100 list of high fiber foods.